 Here are my first shots with the p365:

-We’ve heard (and seen, online) complaints of broken trigger return springs and broken strikers.
+We’ve heard (and seen online) complaints of broken trigger return springs and broken strikers.
 We have no reason to doubt any of these – all we can say is that all of the Sig P365s we, or our shooting buddies, have shot have been flawless.
-There have been two tell-tale signs of these problems before they occur.
+There are two tell-tale signs of these problems before they occur.
 First, the trigger return spring starts to scratch the back of the magazine before it seems to break.
 Second, the striker drags on primers before it starts to break.
 I will say that both of the Sig P365s that I’ve spend enough time shooting to evaluate have had “primer drag.”
 What’s weird to me is that I don’t think I’ve ever used the phrase “primer drag” until now.
-I’m not sure if it’s a real issue or a perceived issue.
+I’m not sure if it’s a real issue or a perceived issue (although down below I did more research and found it not to be an issue).
 Here’s what I mean…. it is CLEARLY happening.
 The striker is dragging enough on the primer to leave a distinct line and, in some cases, drags some primer metal to the edge of the primer pocket.
 What I don’t know is whether it matters.
 My striker has not had any issues and I am many rounds into mine and a good friend is many more rounds into his.
 If I experience any issues, I’ll update them here.
 Here’s what I can tell you, for sure… this handgun is the absolute best concealed carry option for me.

 Here’s where the warning at the beginning came from… I’m not sure what I could not like about this pistol.
 It is so much better than anything else in its class and I can’t wait to see what Sig does next.

 I have been running this pistol hard and I intend to start shooting it in some local shooting competitions to test and see how well it holds up.